 – Minimal

-That is Dr. Sejal and Team live by the philospohy to never prescribe medications or procedures that may not be required and while approaching a concern Dr. Sejal ensures that a detailed history and context is understood by her.
-Medical tests are prescribed by Dr. Sejal when she believes that there is more to the concern which needs to be addressed and only then the patient can truly benefit.
+Dr. Sejal and her team live by the philosophy of never prescribing medications or procedures that may not be required.
+When addressing a concern, Dr. Sejal ensures that a detailed history and context are thoroughly understood.
+Medical tests are prescribed by Dr. Sejal only when she believes there is more to the concern that needs to be addressed, ensuring the patient truly benefits.

 Multiple spacious procedure rooms